arcos33/ducklog/docs/feature_plan.md

 ## Notes

+- All features are designed with multiplatform support in mind (macOS, iPad, iOS)
 - The template layout is currently a single global structure per user
-- Future versions may support multiple layouts
+- Future versions may support multiple layouts and advanced customization